 - “Can’t your account access?
 “Sign in by a security key” gets replaced by a generic line.

 - The ‘Sign-in options’ are substituted for ‘sign-in options,’ without constant capitalization and the sign-in hyphen.

 It is difficult for any layman to get hold of such nuances.
-Also, the Microsoft connections have been set up to access the real phishing messages.
+Also, Microsoft connections have been set up to access the real phishing messages.
 It’s no wonder that users unintentionally insert their login credentials and resume the loop.

-As a managed IT service provider in Florida, we have come across many has detected multiple variations of this campaign over the past several months, basically following the same script.
+As a managed IT service provider in Florida, we have come across many who has detected multiple variations of this campaign over the past several months, basically following the same script.
 Email server managers and compliance departments should ensure that users become aware of phishing campaign signs such as those mentioned above and recognize them.
 The players behind them illustrate a consistent, continuous, and systematic process bound to succeed when cloud platforms confuse consumers and security devices.